Land mobile radio system: Commercial use

+The 800 MHz band (851-866 MHz) is heavily used in most of the US.
+Frequencies are reserved for public safety and for industrial users.
+The 900 MHz band (935-940 MHz) is available solely for industrial users.
+Finally, public safety entities are allotted an exclusive band of frequencies at 758-806 MHz.

+Low band has longer range capability, but requires mobile antennas as long as 9 ft tall.
+VHF bands works well in outdoor environments, over bodies of water, and many other applications.
+UHF bands typically perform better in urban environments and with penetrating obstacles such as buildings.
+Commercial and public safety users are required to obtain U.S. Federal Communications Commission licenses in the United States.

 Repeaters

 Mobile and portable stations have a fairly limited range, usually three to twenty miles (~5 to 32 km) depending on terrain.
 Repeaters can be used to increase the range of these stations.
 They are usually placed upon hills and buildings to increase range.

 Repeaters have one or more receivers and a transmitter, with a controller.
 The controller activates the repeater when it detects a carrier on one of its incoming channels, representing a user talking.
 The repeater receives the radio signal, demodulates it to an audio signal which is filtered to remove noise, and retransmits it on a second channel to avoid interference with the first signal.
 This is received by a second two way radio in the repeater's expanded listening area.
 When the second user replies on the second channel, representing the other half of the half-duplex conversation, his signal is received by the repeater and similarly translated and retransmitted on the first channel back to the first user.
 Most controllers also decode Continuous Tone-Coded Squelch System tones, which allows the repeater to activate only if the station is sending a particular pre-programmed code, preventing unauthorized stations from using the repeater.
-Additionally, as repeaters are placed on high locations it also prevents distant stations on the same frequency from interfering.
-A Morse code or a synthesized voice module may produce station ID to comply with station identification regulations; this is most common on amateur radio repeaters, some LMR stations must also identify to be legal in some areas.
+Additionally, as repeaters are placed on high locations, it also prevents distant stations on the same frequency from interfering.
+A Morse code or a synthesized voice module may produce station ID to comply with station identification regulations.
+Large users assigned use of their own frequencies may be exempted from this requirement.